 Myers Tree Care engaged by the Mellor Archaeological Trust

-Manchester’s premier Tree Surgeon Myers Tree Care was approached by the Mellor Archaeological Trust to undertake a safety assessment of trees on the site of the former Mellor Mill, located close to the famous ‘Roman Lakes’ on the outskirts of Marple and Mellor in Stockport, Greater Manchester.
+A local Stockport tree surgeon, Myers Tree Care was approached by the Mellor Archaeological Trust to undertake a safety assessment of trees on the site of the former Mellor Mill, located close to the famous ‘Roman Lakes’ on the outskirts of Marple and Mellor in Stockport.

 The Mellor Mill site is of great historical importance and the Mellor Archaeological Trust has been charged with the task of maintaining the site and improving access for the public to view parts of the mill’s footprint and its former workings.

 There are many underground tunnels that were once used for access, drive shafts and also for water to flow through and these played a vital part in the workings of the mill during its heyday, when there were three working wheels and the central Wellington wheel was the largest of its kind in the world at that time.

 The main area needing our tree surgeon services was around the top of the Waterloo Wheel pit, which goes approx 10 meters below ground level.